 This is what we call the customer ecosystem.
 There are three layers:

-When customer experience is ‘slapped on’ to it is only the middle layer which is applied.
+When customer experience is ‘slapped on’ it is only the middle layer which is applied.
 It’s paper thin and customers see right through it.

 To this end, I recently gave Enterprise car hire a lower satisfaction score because of the poor experience I encountered from Rye Street Car Repairs.
 Unfair?
 Not at all.

-It’s my world and companies I interact with just live in it
+It’s my world and companies I interact with just live in it.

 (to paraphrase the great Dean Martin)

 A personal example was when I returned to pick up a very late car repair from Rye Street Coach Repairs of Bishops Stortford.
 I hadn’t been kept up to date on the delay of my vehicle repairs (which is another story).
-The car being repaired was less important to me, it was the inconvenience of not being able to do the trips we had in the diary including a couple of longish distance ones for my sons hockey.
+The car being repaired was less important to me It was the inconvenience of not being able to do the trips we had in the diary including a couple of longish distance ones for my sons hockey.
 A fact which didn’t matter to the car repair centre.
 Due to the extended time it had taken to get my car back I had needed to hire a car.
-Which I collected from Enterprise, a train and a bus ride away from my home, which ate in to my weekend.
-But the car was clean, and upgraded so a small compensation (not that Enterprise were aware of why I needed a vehicle).
+I collected it from Enterprise, a train and a bus ride away from my home, which ate in to my weekend.
+But the car was clean and upgraded so a small compensation (not that Enterprise were aware of why I needed a vehicle).

 When I got a call to say my vehicle was ready to collect from Rye Street, I explained I had to drop a hire car off first.
-That day we’d had an unexpected download of snow.
+That day we’d had an unexpected downfall of snow.
 To which the receptionist told me I could drop the hire car off at the garage and they would return for me, because they had a deal with Enterprise.
-Now this resonated with me because it would save me 60-90 mins extra travel on a work day.
-It could never make up for the poor experience to date, but was a well appreciated gesture.
+Now this resonated with me because it would save me 60-90 mins extra travel on a workday.
+It could never make up for the poor experience to date but was a well appreciated gesture.
 I delayed my journey, and completed some business tasks knowing I had recovered some time and I could leave later and still get back for my next meeting.

 How a ‘customer last’ culture plays out in reality